astampoulis/makam-paper-funpearl/makamcode/05-type-synonyms.md

 list, making further applications to different types impossible.

-Makam currently does not provide higher-rank types as the above type suggests -- nor do any \lamprolog implementations that we are aware of.
+Makam currently does not provide higher-rank types as the above type suggests -- nor do any λProlog implementations that we are aware of.
 Instead, it provides a way to side-step this issue, through a predicate that replaces polymorphic type variables with fresh variables, allowing it to be instantiated with new types.
 This is called `dyn.call`, and `dyn.map` can be defined in terms of it: